Dylan Cozens: Buffalo Sabres (2021–2025)

 Cozens joined the Sabres for the 2020–21 season, making his NHL debut on January 14, 2021.
 Although Buffalo lost the game 6–4 to the Washington Capitals, Cozens recorded his first NHL point with an assist on Tobias Rieder's second-period goal.
 He scored his first goal on January 22, also against the Capitals.
 Although Cozens's goal tied the game 2–2, Washington ultimately won the game 4–3 in a shootout.
 In February, Cozens was one of several Buffalo skaters to miss time in COVID-19 protocols.
 Drafted as a centre, Cozens spent most of his rookie NHL season on the wing, only returning to the centre to fill in for an injured Jack Eichel in March.
 Cozens suffered additional setbacks with two separate upper body injuries: after missing four games at the beginning of March, he sat out an additional six games following a hard check from Philippe Myers of the Philadelphia Flyers on March 29.
 He had a strong April, assisting seven times in an eight-game span, and finished his rookie NHL season with four goals and 13 points in 41 games.

 With Sam Reinhart's offseason departure and Eichel indefinitely sidelined due to a dispute with the Sabres' front office, an opportunity opened for Cozens to become a top-six centre for Buffalo during the 2021–22 season.
 He recorded the first multi-goal game of his career on November 12, scoring twice in a 3–2 win over the Edmonton Oilers.
 Cozens entered an extended slump in the stretch of the season, going without a goal between February 25 and April 5.
 He finally broke the drought after 17 games with a power play goal in Buffalo's 4–2 win against the Carolina Hurricanes.
 Cozens finished his first full NHL season with 13 goals and 38 points in 79 games.
 All but two of those goals came before the midseason NHL All-Star Game break.
-Cozens told reporters after the season that when his offensive production faltered, he switched his focus to improving his defense.
+Cozens told reporters after the season that when his offensive production faltered, he switched his focus to improving his defence.

-On February 7, 2023, the Sabres signed Cozens to a 7-year contract extension worth $49.7 million.
+On February 7, 2023, the Sabres signed Cozens to a seven-year contract extension worth $49.7 million.